escher-ai/escher-cli/README.md

 dave --config-file "experiment.yml"
 ```

-and it will automatically run the experiment twice.
+and it will automatically run the experiment twice, using the arguments in the `batch_args` field of the Yaml configuration file.